TiRosen/PWM_LKM/README.md

 sudo apt upgrade
 ```
 ## 4. Build the Kernel Module

 Navigate to the directory containing your .c file and the accompanying Makefile.
+Ensure that you are using the same GCC compiler version in your Makefile that was used to compile your kernel.
+This ensures compatibility and prevents potential issues during the module build process.
 Use the make command to build the .ko file.
 Example:
 ```bash
 make